Antipurity/sensor-network/docs/ROADMAP.md

             - ⋯ Write to `indexedDB`, with visualization (`option()`?) allowing saving it all to a file.
             - ⋯ If extension is present, write to background page. (`chrome.runtime.sendMessage` seems to be exposed to pages for some reason, but only in Chrome.
 Elsewhere, have to communicate via DOM events with a content script that does the actual message-sending.)
             - ⋯ Write to Internet.
+                - ⋯ Take on the remote cellShape and partSize.
-                - ⋯ Preserve no-data-from-this-cell and no-feedback-to-this-cell marks.
+                - ⋯ Preserve no-data-from-this-cell and no-feedback-to-this-cell arrays.
             - ⋯ Advertise yourself for search (sync with search-server URL/s if given), and when someone connects, write-to-Internet.
         - ⋯ `.defaults()`.